Term limits in the United States: Municipal term limits

 A two-term limit was imposed on New York City Council members and citywide elected officials (except for district attorneys) in New York City after a 1993 referendum (see the Charter of the City of New York, § 1138).
 On November 3, 2008, however, when Michael Bloomberg was in his second term of mayor, the City Council approved the extension of the two-term limit to a three-term limit; one year later, he was elected to a third term.
 The two-term limit was reinstated after a referendum in 2010.

 Negative impacts

 Research studies have shown that legislative term limits increase legislative polarization, reduce the legislative skills of politicians, reduce the legislative productivity of politicians, weaken legislatures vis-à-vis the executive, and reduce voter turnout.
 Parties respond to the implementation of term limits by recruiting candidates for office on more partisan lines.
 States that implement term limits in the state legislatures are associated with also developing more powerful House speakers.

-Term limits have not proven to reduce campaign spending, reduced the gender gap in political representation, increased the diversity of law-makers, or increased the constituent service activities of law-makers.
+Term limits have not proven to reduce campaign spending, reduce the gender gap in political representation, increase the diversity of law-makers, or increase the constituent service activities of law-makers.
 Term limits have been linked to lower growth in revenues and expenditures.